smillholland/Sub-Saturns/README.md

 Planet parameter estimation using MESA simulations
 ===============================================================

-This respository contains supplementary material to the paper Millholland, S., Petigura, K., \& Batygin, K. 2020, ApJ, submitted. <i> Tidal Inflation Reconciles Low-Density Sub-Saturns with Core Accretion. </i> (It is also relevant to the methods of the paper Millholland, S. 2019, ApJ, 886, 72. <i> Tidally Induced Radius Inflation of Sub-Neptunes. </i>)
+This respository contains supplementary material to the paper Millholland, S., Petigura, K., \& Batygin, K. 2020, ApJ, submitted, <i> Tidal Inflation Reconciles Low-Density Sub-Saturns with Core Accretion. </i> (It is also relevant to the methods of the paper Millholland, S. 2019, ApJ, 886, 72, <i> Tidally Induced Radius Inflation of Sub-Neptunes. </i>)

 The IPython notebook entitled "Parameter_estimation_from_MESA_sims_demo.ipynb" contains a demonstration of how to constrain the envelope fraction of an observed planet (in this case, K2-19 b) using a set of previously-generated MESA simulations.
 We use Markov Chain Monte Carlo methods to constrain the planetary parameters, and we present two cases with and without accounting for tidal heating.